 Sustainability Series: Guide to Choosing the Right Flooring

-Compatible Applications for hardwood flooring includes your main and upper level living spaces such as the living + family rooms, dining room, kitchen, home offices, and bedrooms.
-Hardwood flooring can hold up in entryways, mudrooms and powder bathrooms, but rugs are highly recommended to alleviate some of the water, snow and salt tracked in.
-Hardwood flooring isn't a good choice for bathrooms and lower levels/basements.
+Compatible Applications for hardwood flooring include your main and upper-level living spaces such as the living + family rooms, dining room, kitchen, home offices, and bedrooms.
+Hardwood flooring can hold up in entryways, mudrooms, and powder bathrooms, but rugs are highly recommended to alleviate some of the water, snow, and salt tracked in.
+Hardwood flooring isn’t a good choice for bathrooms and lower levels/basements.

 Engineered Wood Flooring

 Engineered wood flooring is considered a sustainable option because it offsets the waste from production.
-Engineered wood is constructed by a wood composite base and thin layer of solid hardwood on top.
+Engineered wood is constructed with a wood composite base and a thin layer of solid hardwood on top.
 The wood composite base is created from pieces of scrap wood.
-This practice can also considered unsustainable because it is often times held together with glues with harmful chemicals, such as formaldehyde.
+This practice can also be considered unsustainable because it is oftentimes held together with glues with harmful chemicals, such as formaldehyde.
 Speak to your flooring specialist to select flooring without carcinogens and volatile organic compounds (VOCs).
-While it looks beautiful at installation like hardwood and is a less expensive option, engineered wood can only be sanded down once or twice and will have to replaced sooner than hardwood.
+While it looks beautiful at installation like hardwood and is a less expensive option, engineered wood can only be sanded down once or twice and will have to be replaced sooner than hardwood.

 Luxury Vinyl Plank + Tile Flooring

 Many homeowners are choosing LVP as an alternative to hardwood and engineered wood flooring.
-If used, its best applications are similar to laminate flooring, such as a lower level living space, mudroom and laundry room.
+If used, its best applications are similar to laminate floorings, such as a lower level living space, mudroom, and laundry room.